the-engine-room/library/_posts/2015-12-07-microtasking.md

 Our interviewees represented projects and platforms that varied widely in terms of size, subject matter and levels of volunteer engagement.
 For some, planning and launching a microtasking project was a multi-year process involving many incremental improvements and iterations, while others built and launched their project in relatively short time.

 ### Managing Expectations

+Microtasking isn't magic.
+Recognizing its limitations early in the planning process can allow an initiative to use it as effectively as possible.

 * __Most volunteers will contribute for a maximum of 5-10 minutes, with a minority contributing over a longer period.__ However, this minority typically contributes most of the data that microtasking platforms receive.
 For example, Greenpeace Guardianes said that about 10% of its 30,000 users make 90% of the total contributions to the site.
 * __Volunteers are most likely to complete tasks that are comprehensible in a short space of time.__ Interviewees said that projects often struggled with simplifying tasks down into the base unit of analysis.
 As the founder of Pybossa put it: “‘simple’ doesn’t mean ‘not complex,’ but volunteers shouldn’t need to spend a lot of time trying to understand the task.”